selfcustody/krux/docs/getting-started/generating-a-mnemonic.en.md

-Krux has support for creating 12 and 24-word mnemonics.
-Because true entropy is difficult to produce, especially with an embedded device, Krux outsources entropy generation to the user.
+Krux has support for creating 12 and 24-word mnemonic seed phrases.
+Since true entropy is difficult to produce, especially with an embedded device, Krux outsources entropy generation to the user.
 At the start screen, once you select `New Mnemonic`, you will be taken to a second menu where you can choose to create a mnemonic via camera, via rolls of a D6 (standard six-sided die) or D20 (20-sided die).

 <img src="../../img/maixpy_m5stickv/new-mnemonic-options-125.png">